The power to save

 – Anne Frank, Writer

 Households are responsible for about one-fifth of Australia’s greenhouse gas emissions.
 On average over seven tonnes of carbon dioxide emissions come from each home.
-Be mindful of simple ways to reduce the amount of energy we use at home.
+We all need to be mindful of simple ways to reduce the amount of energy we use at home.

 What can I do?